Gulbene Airfield: Post-war

+Present

-In 1994, an open-air stage was constructed at the former airfield.
+In 1994, an open-air stage was constructed at the former airfield, integrating one of the radar hills for seating.
 In 2006, the territory of the airfield was cleaned up for future redevelopment, with plans for a children’s recreation, as well as low-rise and multi-storey construction.

 In 2008, the Gulbene Council prepared a detailed plan to redevelop the surrounding area, including new housing and develop zones on the former airfield.
 Following inspections that found the open-air stage to be in poor condition, it was demolished in the end of January 2015, costing the municipality almost 6000 euros.
 The left-behind construction debris from the demolition was recycled for road repairs.
+Today, two of the three radar hills still remain.

 Units

 The following lists the units that were based in Gulbene Airfield: